jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 > Here we find the first lack of feature, PGT generator plugin encapsulate all the CRs as a `ConfigurationPolicy`.
 This is oka for encapsulating the creation/configuration of any Openshift/Kubernetes object.
 But, `OpertorPolicy` works differently:  [ToDo] Link to an RFE

+> Also, we find a second issue: TALM dont know how to act when using [anything but a `ConfigurationPolicy`](https://github.com/openshift-kni/cluster-group-upgrades-operator/blob/cf5b4af06f107b7e6385fb3afed674937c6e4909/controllers/utils/policy_util.go#L199-L209), so, `OperatorPolicies`will not work, and it cannot manage when to move from inform to enforce for doing the remediation:  [ToDo] link to the RFE

 Anyway, ZTP is not only a set of generators, it is also a methodology.
 If we cannot manage the `OperatorPolicy` by a PTG, we still can just directly use the RHACM Governance API.
 Placing the needed manifests inside our ZTP Git repository.